amirwhocode/swarm/README.md

 ## Prerequisites
 - Docker (including Docker Compose) installed on your machine.
+- The src folder is ignored by Git, so you'll need to create it manually before starting Docker.
+If you're not installing the required framework (which Docker Compose needs), Docker will crash.
+In that case, just create an empty src folder in each directory.

 ## Services Overview
 This project defines the following services in a `docker-compose.yml` file: